This Dolly Khanna stock turned into a multibagger in three years

 The stock hit a 52-week high of Rs 505.05 on July 23, 2021 and a 52-week low of Rs 110 on March 19, 2021.

-Five promoters held 75 per cent stake in the firm and 15,072 public shareholders owned 25 per cent for quarter ended December 2021.
+Five promoters held 75 per cent stake in the firm and 15,072 public shareholders owned 25 per cent for the quarter ended December 2021.

 Of these, 14,440 public shareholders held 13.5% stake with capital up to Rs 2 lakh.
 Only 11 shareholders with 6.32% stake held capital above Rs 2 lakh for the quarter ended December 2021.